pwr-Solaar/Solaar/docs/installation.md

 in Fedora you need `gtk3` and `python3-gobject`.
 You may have to install `gcc` and the Python development package (`python3-dev` or `python3-devel`, depending on your distribution).

+If the `hid_parser` Python package is available, Solaar parses HID report descriptors and can control more HID++ devices that do not use a receiver.
+This package may not be available in some distributions but can be installed using pip via `pip install --user hid-parser`.

 If you are running a version of Python different from the system version, you may need to use pip to install projects that provide the above Python packages.